 Looking at the present day, it seems the very notion of committing to a journey that may be potentially unpleasant is foreign if not abhorrent to people.
 It’s hard to find those that seem to really value committing to roles, to choices, or to relationships – especially when things get difficult.
 The very notion of tolerating discomfort seems an affront to our sensibilities, even when it will be good for us in the end.

-When things get uncomfortable, such as when we are being pushed and challenged, there is a modern tendency to balk, push back, or escape the discomfort by running away.
+When things get uncomfortable or reveal our vulnerabilities, such as when we are being pushed and challenged, there is a modern tendency to balk, push back, or escape the discomfort by running away.
 Escape tactics vary, from ghosting to fighting/confrontation to self-destruction and relationship sabotaging… but it’s always about getting out and going to easier (more comfortable) pastures.
 The challenge of the Journey has been forsaken for the enjoyment of the Experience – much like opting out of a hike up a mountain for the ride of a roller coaster.

 This strong aversion to discomfort also impacts our ability to allow for the in-between spaces, as these grey zones are not certain, and thus uncomfortable.
 Uncertainty has become an affront to our sensibilities – so instead of looking at the ill-defined or uncertain as a potential for opportunity, it’s looked at with abject fear and hatred.
 There is an increasingly louder cry for there to be some standard within The Community (capital letters intended) because people no longer understand or comprehend something not uniform – something that lives in the in-between and grey zones.